DEEPRABADIYA/DEEPRABADIYA/README.md

 # 👋 Hi, I’m Deep Rabadiya

 Welcome to my GitHub profile!
-I am a passionate Agriculture Analyst with a keen interest in Remote Sensing and GIS, particularly within the agriculture sector.
-My goal is to leverage technology like Remote sensing and GIS to improve Agriculture.
+I am a passionate Agriculture Analyst with a keen interest in Remote Sensing and GIS (also in Spatial Data Analysis and Web GIS), particularly within the agriculture sector.
+My goal is to leverage technology like Remote sensing and GIS to improve Agriculture and other things.

 ## 🌟 About Me